elix/elix.org/content/RenderUpdatesMixin.md

     }

 The values of the attributes will be cast to strings, so `tabindex: 0` and `tabindex: '0'` are equivalent.
 A `null` value asks that the indicated attribute be _removed_ from the element.

+### Updating child nodes

+An `updates` object with a `childNodes` key causes `UpdateMixin` to update the element's child nodes to a `NodeList` or array of `Node` objects.
+This key is generally only used in conjunction with `$` (below) to update the child nodes of a shadow element.
+(It would be rather unusual and surprising for a component to modify its own light DOM children.)

 ### Updating classes